What Is Killing Oak Trees in Michigan?

 Once infected with oak wilt, an oak tree’s leaf tips will turn brown because the tree’s water system gets blocked by the fungus.
 This discoloration spreads to the base of the leaf, killing it and causing it to fall to the ground.
 Underground, oak wilt creates a fungal mat that could lead to the discoloration of any sap the tree may produce.

 If left untreated, oak wilt leads to tree death in red oak groups of trees in a matter of months (the underground spore mats can travel to nearby trees).
-White oaks tend to fight off the disease easier, but there can be tree damage left behind.
+White oaks can fight off the disease easier, but they can still suffer permanent damage.

 Oak Wilt in Michigan